jenniferrkimm/figureSkating/README.txt

 Welcome to my first game!
+This game uses classes, menu options, vectors, arrays, and random elements, among other things.

 ------------------------
 HOW TO COMPILE AND RUN